The Objectives of Sewage Treatment

-One of the main pollutants to consider is BOD, or Biochemical Oxygen Demand.
+One of the main pollutants to consider is BOD, or Biological Oxygen Demand.

 Normal domestic sewage generally has a BOD of between 250 and 400mg/l.
 This is much too high and sewage treatment must reduce it to a maximum of 20mg/L in the UK to minimise pollution potential.
 The Environment Agency may require sensitive sites to achieve even lower levels.

 Suspended Solids (SS) are the tiny particles which float around in the sewage liquor and which do not settle out easily over time.
 The normal UK discharge standard for SS is 30 mg/l.

 Suspended Solids can be reduced by both settlement treatment stages and by biological treatment.
 All plants use both in the process.
 Some plants (three stage systems) use 2 settlement stages, one at the beginning (primary settlement tank) and one at the end (final settlement tank) and some (extended aeration and activated sludge systems) use just one (final clarification chamber).

 A typical suspended solids concentration in normal domestic sewage is 300 mg/l.
 This must be reduced to a maximum of 30mg/L for discharge to a watercourse.
 As some BOD is associated with SS, a reduction in SS also leads to a consequent decrease in BOD.
 An effluent with 30mg/l SS looks like clear liquid but as the SS concentration rises, so the effluent becomes increasingly more cloudy.